Jesson-Wei/Jesson-Wei.github.io/_pages/about.md

 Prior to that, I received my bachelor's degree in Honors Math from [Xi'an Jiaotong University](https://www.xjtu.edu.cn/).

 {: .dark-red-text}
-I'm actively seeking research internship opportunities for summer 2025 and would be grateful for any relevant information or recommendations.
+I am actively seeking research internship opportunities for summer 2025 and would be grateful for any relevant information or <b><u>recommendations</u></b>.

 Rongzhe Wei's Personal Website
 ======